DevCielo/xor-encryption/README.md

 # XOR Encryption

 This project implements a basic XOR encryption algorithm in C. The code demonstrates how XOR can be used to encrypt and decrypt a single character.
-Below is a quick guide to understand and run the project.

 ## Features